adam-aph/raspberry-pi-and-digital-art-frame/README.md

 - **Connection Method**: JST connector cables instead of stacking HAT directly
 - **Maintenance Mode**: GPIO26 switch with LED indicator

+### Wake-up Scheduler in Witty Pi 4

+Schedule scripts implemented in Witty Pi 4 allow for setup fixed schedules, with well defined on/off intervals.
+Here it was not very useful due to:

+- RPi needs to wake up once per day, with no end date specified
+- It needs to boot, refresh the image and shut down.
+The time when it is active is random, typically below 1 minute, sometimes slightly above 1 minute.
+- Next boot must happen next day at exactly specified hour

+This scenario was not possible to be implemented via standard schedule functionality.

+- **Solution**: Added scheduling directly to `refresh.py` script.

 ## Python Application (`refresh.py`)

 The main refresh script performs the following operations: